Hure-herd/REMS-Carpet-Addition/docs/rules_en.md

 * Categories: `REMS` , `Feature`

 ## EndGatewayChunkLoader
+#### When MC<1.21 can use it
 When an entity passes through the End gateway, the target chunk will be loaded for 3 seconds like a nether portal.
-(Minecraft < 1.21 can be enabled)

 * Default Value: `false`
 * Optional Parameters: `true`, `false`